Impact of GST on women’s life

 - At the same time, 28 percent of GST is now installed on essential things like hair shampoo, dishwasher, and hair clips.

 - Apart from this, 28 percent GST hold on sewing machine considering it as a luxury item.

 - Now it is expensive for women to go to the party because the clothes above Rs.1000 will be taxed at 12%.

 - At the same time, 5% GST will be taken for clothes less than Rs.
 1000.
 If we talk about shoes then you have to give 18% GST on the shoes above Rs.
 500.

 - Online shopping for women has also become expensive because suppliers associated with e-commerce companies will increase the prices of their products.

 - Also, you now have 18% GST on your credit card bill instead of 15%.

-So Ladies, What you think?
+Let us know your thoughts about the impact of GST on women’s life?
 Did Central Government overlook us while settling GST sections?

 You May Also Like:

 - A Tribute to our Brave martyred Soldiers